AKA-RONY/Vrinda-Stores_Excel_Data_Analysis/Vrinda Stores Excel_Data_Analysis/README.md

 QUESTIONS I FORMED AFTER GOING THROUGH THE DATASET:-
 --------------------------------------------------
-1. Compare  the sales and orders with respect to month using single chart. <br>
+1. Compare  the sales and orders with respect to month using single chart.
-2. Which month got the highest sales and orders in 2022?****
+2. Which month got the highest sales and orders in 2022?
 3. Who purchased more? men or women in 2022 ?
 4. What are the different order status in 2022 ?
 5. List top 10 states contributing to sales.